Nicolae Ceaușescu: Oil embargo, strike and foreign relations

 He continued to follow an independent policy in foreign relations—for example, in 1984, Romania was one of few communist states (notably including the People's Republic of China and Yugoslavia) to take part in the 1984 Summer Olympics in Los Angeles, despite a Soviet-led boycott.

-Also, the Socialist Republic of Romania was the first of the Eastern bloc nations to have official relations with the Western bloc and the European Community: an agreement including Romania in the Community's Generalised System of Preferences was signed in 1974 and an Agreement on Industrial Products was signed in 1980.
+The Socialist Republic of Romania was also the first of the Eastern Bloc nations to have official relations with the Western bloc and the European Community: an agreement including Romania in the Community's Generalised System of Preferences was signed in 1974 and an Agreement on Industrial Products was signed in 1980.
 On 4 April 1975, Ceaușescu visited Japan and met with Emperor Hirohito.
 In June 1978, Ceaușescu made a state visit to the UK where a £200m licensing agreement was signed between the Romanian government and British Aerospace for the production of more than eighty BAC One-Eleven aircraft.
-The deal was said at the time to be the biggest between two countries involving a civil aircraft.
-This was the first state visit by a Communist head of state to the UK, and Ceaușescu was given a knighthood by the Queen, which was revoked on the day before his death in 1989.
-Similarly, in 1983, Vice President of the United States George H. W. Bush and in 1985 United States Secretary of State George Shultz also praised the Romanian dictator.
+The deal was said at the time to be the biggest between two countries involving civil aircraft.
+This was the first state visit by a Communist head of state to the UK, and Ceaușescu was given an honorary knighthood by the Queen, which was revoked on the day before his death in 1989.
+Similarly, in 1983, US vice president George H. W. Bush and in 1985 US Secretary of State George Shultz also praised the Romanian dictator.

 Pacepa defection

-In 1978, Ion Mihai Pacepa, a senior member of the Romanian political police (Securitate, State Security), defected to the United States.
-A two-star general, he was the highest ranking defector from the Eastern Bloc during the Cold War.
-His defection was a powerful blow against the administration, forcing Ceaușescu to overhaul the architecture of the Security.
-Pacepa's 1986 book, Red Horizons: Chronicles of a Communist Spy Chief (ISBN 0-89526-570-2), claims to expose details of Ceaușescu's government activities, such as massive spying on American industry and elaborate efforts to rally Western political support.
+In 1978, Ion Mihai Pacepa, a senior member of the Romanian political police (Securitate, State Security), defected to the US.
+A two-star general, he was the highest-ranking defector from the Eastern Bloc during the Cold War.
+His defection was a powerful blow against the administration, forcing Ceaușescu to overhaul Romania's state security architecture.
+Pacepa's 1986 book, Red Horizons: Chronicles of a Communist Spy Chief (ISBN 0-89526-570-2), claimed to expose details of Ceaușescu's government activities, such as massive spying on American industry and elaborate efforts to rally Western political support.